winglang/winglibs/README.md

 | [vite](./vite) | [@winglibs/vite](https://www.npmjs.com/package/@winglibs/vite) | sim, tf-aws |
 | [websockets](./websockets) | [@winglibs/websockets](https://www.npmjs.com/package/@winglibs/websockets) | awscdk, sim, tf-aws |

-_Generated with `wing compile generate-workflows.w`.
+_Generated with `mkrepo.sh`.
 To update the list of supported platforms for a winglib, please update the "wing" section in its package.json file._

 <!-- WINGLIBS_TOC_END -->

+## How is this repository structured?

+The code for each library is located in a subdirectory named after the library.
+For example, the `websockets` library is located under [`./websockets`](./websockets/).

+Wing libraries are published to npm under the `@winglibs` scope, and there's a `package.json` file in the library's directory.

+A set of GitHub Workflows are maintained for each library under the [.github](./github/) directory.
+These workflows, as well as other artifacts in this repository (such as the table of contents in this README) are are generated using a tool called `mkrepo`, which can be executed using the `./mkrepo.sh` script at the root of this repository.
+The source code for this tool is can be found under [.mkrepo](./.mkrepo/) (and it is written in Wing of course).

 ## How do I add a new library?